ChidiChuks/mereddit-server/README.md

 # mereddit-server
 A fully functional deployed Reddit Application that works just exactly like Reddit.
-Part of the technologies used in development are; React, GraphQL, TypeScript, URQL/Apollo, Node.js, PostgreSQL, MikroORM/TypeORM, Redis, Next.js, TypeGraphQL, Chakra
+List of the technologies used in development are; React, GraphQL, TypeScript, URQL/Apollo, Node.js, PostgreSQL, MikroORM/TypeORM, Redis, Next.js, TypeGraphQL, Chakra